-I chose to move my practice to Taylor English because I found the firm to have a forward-thinking vision unlike no other firm I have encountered.
+I chose to move my practice to Taylor English because I found the firm to have a forward-thinking vision unlike any other firm I have encountered.
 Taylor English’s multitude of resources will enable me to offer additional value-added services to my clients.
 Having a "one-stop-shop" where the attorneys and staff collaborate to serve the clients’ needs motivated me to change directions in my career after 20 years.

 Ms. Cleek is a regular contributor of articles and materials related to labor and employment and the restaurant industry to media such as Restaurant Startup & Growth magazine, the Georgia Restaurant Association’s Legal Knowledge Center, and various other entities.